JohnAustinDev/word-dvd/ReadMe.md

 After Firefox renders images, the console will show: "Shall I try to create an ISO file...?"
 Type "y" and hit Enter, then the completed `dvd.iso` file will appear in `word-dvd/PROJECT/OUTPUTS`.

+When finished with word-dvd, run 'vagrant halt' to halt the virtual machine.
+Running `start-word-dvd.sh` will restart it.

 ## Mount, Burn and verify a DVD
 To mount the DVD in Linux, run: